Read on for my recipe for spiced apple tartlets

-Anticipation would mount as the pie was carefully removed from the oven and lovingly eased on to the old platter that came from my Grandmother’s house so many years before.
+Anticipation would mount as the pie was carefully removed from the oven and allowed to cool before being lovingly eased on to the old platter that came from my Grandmother’s house so many years before.

-Patience had to be applied, “Don’t touch, it’s too hot, you’ll have to wait till tea time”, oh the agonies of seeing and smelling that pie and the longing to taste and savour it.
+Patience had to be applied, “Don’t touch, you’ll have to wait till tea time”.
+Oh the agonies of seeing and smelling that pie and the longing to taste and savour it.

-The wait was always worthwhile though, the patience rewarded – the feast of pie with cream or ice-cream always made those hours of longing something to savour in themselves.
+The wait was always worthwhile though, the patience rewarded – the feast of pie with cream or ice-cream always made those hours of longing something to actually enjoy in themselves.
 All part of that sweet and tart experience.

-My spiced apple tartlets are so easy to make and you can ease up on any pressure by using ready rolled pastry if you prefer.
+My spiced apple tartlets are not a patch on my Mum’s apple pie of all those years ago but they are so easy to make and you can ease up on any pressure by using ready rolled pastry if you prefer.

 - 1 teaspoon lemon plus the zest